Im Vorbeigehen. Contemporary Art at KU Linz

 Alfred Kubin will also be especially honoured within this exhibition.
 With the aid of the more than 100 drawings by Kubin contained in the Rombold collection, the Kubin Cabinet at the Landesgalerie Linz will shed light on the special relationship between the art theoretician and theologian Günter Rombold and Kubin.

-A catalogue containing the whole inventory of the Rombold collection will be published for the exhibition.
+A catalogue containing the whole inventory of the Rombold collection is published in connection with the exhibition.

 In the context of the European Cultural Month Linz 1998 we undertook an artistic research exploring the institutional and social area between the Riverside Church and Ars Electronica Center.
 Twelve national and international artists, including Ivan Kafka, Flora Neuwirth, Imogen Stidworthy and Martin Walde, were invited to take part in the projekt, developing site specific interventions in the form of objects, installations and videos.
 The urban space project, which was curated together with Johanna Schwanberg, resulted in an edited volume, that was conceptualized together with Richard Ferkel, and which both describes the individual art works and theorizes them from sociological, art historical, theological and philosophical perspectives.